-Explore more than five thousand years of history in our World Heritage Site, including the Neolithic village of Skara Brae and the ancient stone circles at the Ring of Brodgar and the Standing Stones of Stenness.
-This summer you can even visit the sprawling excavations at the Ness of Brodgar once again too.
+Explore more than five thousand years of history in our World Heritage Site, including the Neolithic village of Skara Brae, the ancient stone circles at the Ring of Brodgar and the Standing Stones of Stenness, and the fascinating chambered cairn at Maeshowe.
+You can even visit the sprawling excavations at the Ness of Brodgar too.

-Orkney’s larder is full of some of the finest food and drink to be found anywhere while local cafes and restaurants have menus packed with Orcadian ingredients.
+Orkney’s larder is full of some of the finest food and drink to be found anywhere, while local cafes and restaurants have menus packed with Orcadian ingredients.
 You can also get a taste of Orkney in our local shops.
-Make sure you pay a visit to our producers too, with tours and tastings available at many of our distilleries and breweries.
+Make sure you pay a visit to our producers too, with tours and tastings available on the Taste of Orkney Food & Drink Trail.